ollana/messaging-system/README.md

 - $0.017 per hour * 24 hours/day * 30 days * 3 = $36.72/month.
 ###### Monthly Cost: $36.72

-### Total Monthly Cost: $487.33
+#### Total Monthly Cost: $487.33

 ### Scaling to Millions of Users
 ##### System Load
 ##### Database Load:

 - Read Operations: With millions of users, the system must handle a massive volume of reads.
-Optimizations include:
+Optimizations can include:
-Sharding data in DynamoDB to distribute load.
+  - Sharding data in DynamoDB to distribute load.
-Extensive use of caching with advanced strategies like cache invalidation and partitioning.
+  - Extensive use of caching with advanced strategies like: cache invalidation, partitioning, negative caching.
 - Write Operations: Writes must be carefully managed.
 Batch operations, write leveling, and optimized indexing can help manage the load on DynamoDB.
 ######  Compute Load:

 Horizontal scaling becomes critical.
 Multiple ECS Fargate instances across different AZs (Availability Zones) ensure reliability and load distribution.

 Advanced load balancers (e.g., ALB or ELB) further mitigate single points of failure and distribute incoming traffic efficiently.
 #### Cost
 - DynamoDB: Significant costs due to high read/write throughput.
-Consider Reserved Capacity or Provisioned Throughput billing modes if usage patterns are predictable.
+Reserved Capacity or Provisioned Throughput billing modes can be used to optimize if usage patterns are predictable.
 - ECS/Fargate: Increased costs due to multiple instances but essential for ensuring service availability and reliability.
 - ElastiCache: Higher costs for a large-scale distributed cache, accounting for a considerable part of the overall cost but necessary for maintaining performance.
-- Networking Costs: Elevated due to data transfer between distributed services and users.

 #### ECS/Fargate cost and optimization:
 ##### Adjusted Configuration: